Yoshihide Suga: Foreign policy

 In October 2020, Suga made his first trips abroad to Vietnam and Indonesia, with analysts saying that he chose those two countries amid the growing tensions between one of its closest allies, the United States, and China.
-Suga also vowed to strengthen ties with Southeast Asian countries and signed an agreement allowing his government to export defense equipment and technology to Vietnam.

 Suga has also committed to stronger ties with US President Joe Biden to discuss the US-Japan security alliance, the COVID-19 pandemic and climate change.
 In particular, Suga considered attending a global climate summit proposed by Biden in a push to bring nations in line with Japan's goal of becoming carbon neutral by 2050.
 Suga has made previous environmental commitments, such as a ¥2 trillion fund to promote research into decarbonization technologies and the setting of specific goals at the 26th United Nations Climate Change Conference of the Parties in the UK in November 2021.
 They have also agreed to work towards complete denuclearization of North Korea.
 Suga flew to the United States to meet with President Joe Biden in April 2021.
 Suga was the first foreign leader to visit Biden at the White House.
 Suga has also vowed to fight Chinese influence in the Pacific region.
 In July 2021, he held a remote meeting with Pacific nations leaders and pledged 3 million COVID-19 vaccines in an effort to counter Chinese influence.
 The move was supported by the United States.
-Suga also pledged help to Tuvalu and other Pacific nations in the fight against climate change.